($1,086) Cost of Moving From Connecticut to South Carolina

 How much does it cost to move from Connecticut to South Carolina?

-The table below lays out average cost ranges when moving from Connecticut to South Carolina for different moving services depending on the size of your home.
+The table below lays out average cost ranges to move from Connecticut to South Carolina for different moving services depending on the size of your home.

 Move size | Moving company | Moving container | Rental truck |